TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Experiment

 \subsection{Ablation Study}

-\bfsection{Effect of the number of hypotheses} To evaluate the stability and scalability of TimePre, we analyze its performance to different numbers of hypotheses $K$.
-As shown in Table~\ref{tab:hypotheses}, distortion results on the Electricity dataset are compared against the baseline models with both Relaxed and Annealed variants.
-As $K$ increases, TimePre achieves lower distortion, indicating that it stably benefits from larger hypothesis counts through proper initialization and preserved head diversity.
-In contrast, TimeMCL exhibits unstable performance, and increasing the number of hypotheses does not consistently improve its results.
-As noted in its original study~\cite{timemcl}, this non-monotonicity arises from suboptimal mean scaling, which leads to poorly initialized hypotheses and uneven utilization.
-By contrast, TimePre demonstrates stable and consistent improvements as $K$ increases, suggesting that its initialization and scaling strategy enable balanced utilization of hypotheses and robust performance scaling.
+\emph{Effect of the Number of Hypotheses.} To evaluate the stability and scalability of TimePre, we analyze performance under different numbers of hypotheses $K$.
+Distortion results on the Electricity data set are compared against baseline models with both Relaxed and Annealed variants.

-\bfsection{Effect of Different Backbone} To assess the robustness and flexibility of TimePre, we conducted an ablation study by replacing its original single-layer linear backbone with three representative MLP-based models: DLinear~\cite{zeng2023transformers} (TimePre(D.)), TimeMixer~\cite{timemixer} (TimePre(M.)), and TiDE~\cite{tide} (TimePre(T.)).
-The experiments were performed on three benchmark datasets: Exchange, Solar, and Taxi.
+\emph{Effect of Different Backbones.} To assess the robustness and flexibility of TimePre, we replace its original single-layer linear backbone with three representative MLP-based models: DLinear~\cite{zeng2023transformers}, TimeMixer~\cite{timemixer}, and TiDE~\cite{tide}.

-As shown in Table~\ref{tab:timepre_ablation}, different backbones perform best on different datasets.
-For example, TimePre(M.) achieves the lowest distortion on the Solar and Taxi datasets, while TimePre(D.) performs best on Exchange.
-Notably, the original TimePre, using a single linear layer, maintains competitive and stable results across all datasets, avoiding the severe degradation observed with TimePre(T.) on Solar.